Cerner Enviza, Privacy Notice

 Last updated: 26 October 2021, Version 1.

-This notice explains how we process your Please read this Privacy Notice carefully to understand our activities and practices regarding your personal data.
+This notice explains how we process your personal data.
+Please read this Privacy Notice carefully to understand our activities and practices regarding your personal data.
 When you visit our website or request services from us, we assume you agree with the terms presented in this notice.

 As a global business, we are committed to your privacy, and our obligations under data protection laws.
 For the purpose of this Privacy Notice, “personal data” means any information which relates to an identifiable individual.